richcahill/teenagedao/README.md

 [x] Footer content and styling
-[x] Ensure users can't sign twice with the same wallet [x] Update header image with pixelated render of fake wallet
+[x] Ensure users can't sign twice with the same wallet [x] Update header image with pixelated render of fake wallet [x] Check that the Twitter account belongs to the individual

 ## In Progress
-[ ] Check that the Twitter account belongs to the individual
+[ ] Async on the signing modal to stop database add before user auths signature

 ## Backlog
-[ ] Async on the signing modal to stop database add before user auths signature [ ] Truncate show more signature page
+[ ] Truncate show more signature page
+[ ] Show # of signatures
-[ ] Refactor signing modal for nice clean dev experience [ ] Proper firebase rules
+[ ] Proper firebase rules